J03yK1n9/Tensorflow-JS-Object-Detection/README.md

 # Demo Link
 https://tensorflow-object-detect-dea3c.web.app/

-For this to work as indended, access to your camera and audio is required.
+For this to work as intended, access to your camera and audio is required.